 And I invited two talented singers, Maureen Kennedy and Heather Morgan, to join us.
 They have been my great friends for ages.
 Maureen and I sang Cecil Taylor’s shamanic poetry with him in Banff back in the day, performed poetry together along Queen St. in the 1980s, and share a love of classic jazz vocal music.
 I have known Heather since our days together in alternative high school and have been waiting for a chance to sing with her ever since.
 Together the three of us explored the Celtic tradition of keening, vocal mourning music, something their own ancestors no doubt knew something about.
 We’ve all had our share of losses, particularly during the pandemic, so the depths of sorrow we dipped into were deep.

 But while this is certainly sad music it is also rejuvenating.
 I developed a piece with Heather and Maureen using ancestral tarot, a creative process that proves rapid and insightful, and we performed it with Reg and Michel.

 There is still much work to be done before I present the music here.
 I am working on new ways for me to layer songs using voice and digital tools.
 And the ancestral stories continue coming to light in new and unusual ways too, adding layers of nuance to already complicated stories of war and the chaos that ensues.
 I feel as though I am collaborating with energies on many levels at once.

 And now I am settling into post-production of all that music and the Opera sessions.
 It is remarkable how cinematic and meaningful the stories we pulled out of our ancestral tarot are.
 This iteration of the score is entitled Island of Unrest and I am mixing and mastering the recording over the next little while.
-Check back here for more updates and samples of the music!
+It is out now and you can find out more here.